1.1 Constitution of the Faculty of the University of Delaware

 - For the purpose of determining representation on the University of Delaware Faculty Senate (hereinafter called the Senate), the relevant members shall be the full-time members of the Unit whose primary or secondary appointments are listed as faculty or professionals who have been granted active voting status by the Unit.
 Any questions involving the assignment of a voting faculty member to a Unit shall be resolved by the Senate (or a Committee that it designates).
 (Rev. Fac.
 Sen., 9/15/97)

-- The Senate shall consist of the President of the University; the Provost; the Vice President for Research, Scholarship, and Innovation; the Vice President for Student Life, the Vice Provost for Academic Programs and Planning, the Vice Provost for Research, the Deans of the Colleges, the elected Senate officers, the elected faculty senators of the Units, two elected professional librarians; and four elected student senators (two graduate students and two undergraduate students) of the University.
+- The Senate shall consist of the President of the University; the Provost; the Vice President for Research, Scholarship, and Innovation; the Vice President for Student Life; one additional administrator holding a full-time faculty appointment designated by the President and/or the Provost; the Deans of the Colleges; the elected Senate officers; the elected faculty senators of the Units; two elected professional librarians; and four elected student senators (two graduate students and two undergraduate students) of the University.
 Each member of the Senate (hereinafter called a senator) shall have the right to vote.
 In no case shall the number of non-elected senators exceed twelve.
 For each upcoming academic year, the Senate office must be notified by August 15 as to the names/positions of those chosen by the President and/or the Provost for that academic year.

 - Each Unit shall elect a number of senators equal to the whole number part of the ratio of fifty (50) times the number of voting faculty (defined in the Constitution, Section III, Item 2 above) for that Unit to the number of such voting faculty of the University, with the added proviso that each Unit shall be granted at least two (2) senators.
 Should application of this recipe yield other than fifty (50) elected senators, the Senate shall review and approve recommendations to adjust this total to yield fifty (50).
 (Rev. Fac.
 Sen. 9/15/97)